Discover Mallorca - the north

 Tip 1: Formentor Peninsula

-The most imposing headland of the island: cliffs, hairpin bends and, at the tip, Cap Formentor as the northernmost point of the island.
-Everybody wants to go there, and especially in summer it can be a real tightrope walk to work your way along the panoramic road that runs a good 20 kilometres from Port de Pollença.
-But, as most of those who have been there say, the view is worth every metre.
+For many, this is the most impressive headland on the whole island: cliffs, serpentines and, at the tip, Cap Formentor as the northernmost point of the island.
+Everyone wants to get there and, especially in summer, it can be a real tightrope act to work your way along the panoramic road the 20 kilometres from Port de Pollença.
+But, as most people who have been there say, the views are worth every metre.

 Mallorca entdecken im Norden

-Anyone who talks about the north of Mallorca must mention in one breath the two great coves that give the region a special status: the Bay of Pollensa and the Bay of Alcudia.
-Here, the family-friendly white sandy beaches extend for kilometres in one direction or another.
-Some sections rightly appear again and again in the lists of Mallorca's top beaches, most notably Playa de Muro.
+When talking about the north of Mallorca, the two large bays that give the region a special status must be mentioned in the same breath: the Bay of Pollensa and the Bay of Alcudia.
+The family-friendly white sandy beaches here stretch for kilometres in one direction or the other.
+Some sections rightly appear time and again in the lists of Mallorca's top beaches, above all Playa de Muro.

 Mallorca Höhle

-Not as famous and large as the Dragon Caves, but a special natural treasure of Mallorca are the Campanet Caves, right on the Sant Miguel mountain in the middle of the Tramuntana.
-A circular route passes through several galleries and halls, and the visit with multilingual guides takes about 40 minutes.
-The caves can be reached via the Palma-Sa Pobla motorway, exit 37.
+Not as famous and large as the dragon caves, but a special natural treasure of Mallorca are the caves of Campanet, directly on the Sant Miguel mountain in the middle of the Tramuntana.
+A circular route leads through several tunnels and halls, the tour with multilingual guides takes around 40 minutes.
+The caves can be reached via the motorway from Palma to Sa Pobla, exit 37.

 Mallorca Norden Alcudia